Guadalajara: Sports

 Guadalajara is home to four professional football teams; Guadalajara, also known as Chivas, Atlas, C.D.
 Oro and Universidad de Guadalajara.
-Guadalajara is the most successful and the most followed club in the country, They have won the Mexican Primera División a total of 12 times, and have won the Copa MX four times.
+Guadalajara is the most followed club in the country, They have won the Mexican Primera División a total of 12 times, and have won the Copa MX four times.
 In 2017 Chivas became the first team in Mexican football history to win a Double (a league and cup title) in a single season on two different occasions and their first since the 1969–70 season.
 Chivas went on to win the 2018 CONCACAF Champions League final against Major League Soccer side Toronto FC, the second time they have won the tournament.
 Chivas won the first ever CONCACAF Champions League and are the only Guadalajara-based football team to win the tournament.
 Atlas also plays in the Mexican Primera División.
 They are known in the country as 'The academy', hence they have provided Mexico's finest football players, among them: Rafael Márquez, Oswaldo Sánchez, Pável Pardo, Andrés Guardado, and the Mexican national team's former top scorer Jared Borgetti.
 Atlas also won several championships in amateur tournaments, and the first championship for a Guadalajaran team in 1951.
 They won the first division championship again in 2021.
 Estudiantes was associated with the Universidad Autónoma de Guadalajara A.C.
 It played in the Primera División, with home games in the Estadio 3 de Marzo (March 3 Stadium, for the university's 1935 date of founding).
 They've won also a single Championship back in 1994 as they defeated Santos.
 The team moved to Zacatecas and became the Mineros de Zacatecas in May 2014.

 Starting in October 2014, Guadalajara rejoined the Liga Mexicana del Pacífico baseball tournament with the Charros de Jalisco franchise in play at the Athletic Stadium.
 Charreada, the Mexican form of rodeo and closely tied to mariachi music, is popular here.
 The biggest place for Charreada competitions, the VFG Arena, is located near the Guadalajara Airport founded by singer Vicente Fernández.
 Every September 15, charros make a parade in the downtown streets to celebrate the Charro and Mariachi Day.